v.9-29-21

 Do not make inappropriate or unwanted physical, verbal, or sexual advances on others.

-Do not fight with other athletes, coaches, volunteers, or staff.
+Do not fight with other athletes, officials, coaches, volunteers, or staff.

-Anyone who engages in UNS conduct will severely impact his/her team & his/her chances for resuming play.
+Anyone who engages in UNS conduct will severely impact his/her team & and his/her chances of resuming play.

-• If a player receives two UNS penalties, they will be ejected for rest of the game & possibly the next game(s) as well.
+• If a player receives two UNS penalties, they will be ejected for the rest of the game & and possibly the next game(s) as well.

-• A player who attempts to throw a punch, kick, or knees an opponent will be ejected for the rest of the tournament.
+• A player who attempts to throw a punch, kick, or knee an opponent will be ejected for the rest of the tournament.

 • If a player is ejected from the game, he/she has one minute to completely leave the field.
 If the player does not comply, the referee can declare a forfeit and the other team will be awarded the victory.

 • Cursing at a ref will result in immediate ejection from the game.
-Captains are only ones allowed to respectfully discuss plays & other questions permitted within reason w/ Referees.
+Captains are the only ones allowed to respectfully discuss plays & and other questions permitted within reason with/ Referees.

 TEAM CAPTAINS/REFEREES